namitoyokota/namitoyokota/venminder/standups.md

 ### 7/29/24
 - Did more theme investigation today
 - Have everything ready to start updating with confirmation from Jess
+- Have another PlayWright bug fix with the new routing change

 ### 7/26/24
 - Completed 2914